Engineering Note

 Introduction

 In real-world applications, slow UI interactions are usually symptoms of deeper architectural problems rather than simple rendering inefficiencies.
+A page may feel slow because the frontend is doing too much work, but the cause can also be repeated network calls, oversized payloads, or poor data ownership.

 The Problem

-• Large payloads slowing down rendering
+• Large payloads slow down parsing, rendering, and hydration

-• State updates triggering unnecessary re-renders
+• State updates trigger unnecessary re-renders across the UI

 System Design / Approach